ahinchman1/TornadoFX-Suite/README.md

 * Stage 2: creating a DSL to create an easy structure for writing tests
 * Stage 3: using machine-learning to learn what makes more useful testing rules

+Interested in the project?
+It's open source and anyone is welcome to contribute!
+Feel free to head over to the Issues page to see what's going on.

+## Collaboration Standards
+You'll notice some classifications for the way the issues are labeled.
+Ideally, every issue should be formatted a certain way.
+I just made this up.
+If you guys have something you like better let me know.
+You'll often see the issues necessary for this project to move forward in the format of

+`Stage{num}@[category]`:
+* FEATURE
+* BUG
+* INVESTIGATION

+And when it comes to naming branches to address these issues:
+`bug_[bugNumber]/[name of bug]`
+`enhancement_[enhancement]/[name of enhancement]`
+and so on.

+### Features

+The roadmap for the MVP, give or take.

+### Bugs
+I like to go with Yegor Bugayenko's definition, as quoted in his [blog](https://www.yegor256.com/2018/02/06/where-to-find-more-bugs.html):

+* **Lack of functionality.** If a class ([yegor256/cactoos#558](https://github.com/yegor256/cactoos/issues/558)) or the entire module ([yegor256/cactoos#399](https://github.com/yegor256/cactoos/issues/399)) doesn’t provide the functionality you expect it to have, it’s a bug.

+* **Lack of tests.** If a class doesn’t have a unit test ([yegor256/takes#43](https://github.com/yegor256/takes/issues/43)) or the existing test doesn’t cover some critical aspects of the class ([yegor256/cactoos#375](https://github.com/yegor256/cactoos/issues/375)), it’s a bug.

+* **Lack of documentation.** If, say, a Javadoc block for a class does not clearly explain to you how to use the class, or the entire module is not documented well ([yegor256/takes#790](https://github.com/yegor256/takes/issues/790)), it’s a bug.

+* **Suboptimal implementation.** If a piece of code doesn’t look good to you, and you think it can be refactored to look better, it’s a bug.

+* **Design inconsistency.** If the design doesn’t look logical to you ([yegor256/cactoos#436](https://github.com/yegor256/cactoos/issues/436)) and you know how it can be improved, it’s a bug.

+* **Naming is weird.** If class, variable or package names don’t look consistent and obvious to you, and you know how they can be fixed ([yegor256/cactoos#274] (https://github.com/yegor256/cactoos/issues/274)), it’s a bug.

+* **Unstable test.** If a unit test fails sporadically ([yegor256/takes#506](https://github.com/yegor256/takes/issues/506)) or doesn’t work in some particular environment ([yegor256/jpeek#151](https://github.com/yegor256/jpeek/issues/151])), it’s a bug.

+## Investigation
+Is there something down the road that might be relevant to later stages?
+Go ahead in put in a issue for discussion/invesigation.